tony-reddington/mayan-riviera-travel/README.md

 * All text within the website was written by the developer.

 ### Media
-* All images were downloaded from Istock with special credit to Swissmediavision/Diegocardini/Christopher Heil/Sorincolac/Simon Dannhauer/chechele/jlazouphoto/LUNAMARINA/Esdelval/OGphoto/CampPhoto/DC_Colombia & Mlenny
+* All images were downloaded from [Istock](https://www.istockphoto.com/) with special credit to Swissmediavision/Diegocardini/Christopher Heil/Sorincolac/Simon Dannhauer/chechele/jlazouphoto/LUNAMARINA/Esdelval/OGphoto/CampPhoto/DC_Colombia & Mlenny
+* [Hatchful](https://hatchful.shopify.com/) was used to create the company logo.

 ### Acknowledgements
-* My mentor who gave great feedback and support.
+* My mentor who gave great pointers/feedback and support.